IvanHeriver/hsa-R-package/ReadMe.md

 ## Installation

-I strongly recommend you use the devtools package to install the HSA package:
+I recommend you use the devtools package to install the HSA package:

 ```splus
 install.package("devtools")